opencadc/caom2/icewind/README.md

 repository for new observations.
 The idle time defaults to 30 seconds and doubles when no new observations are found until maxIdle is reached.
 The idle time resets to the default when new content is found.

+  The _lookbackTime_ is the amount of time (seconds) in the past to try to harvest metadata.
+This is used to set a maximum on the timestamp to harvest of _now_ - _lookbackTime.
+If the head of the sequence of updates is volatile (does not monotomically increase) incremental harvest can miss updates that are inserted slightly behind the most recent.
+This option limits (delays) harvesting to slightly older and this a stable part of the sequence.
+The default (300 seconds) is normally sufficient, but a larger value may be necessary if the source is poorly behaved.

 The _basePublisherID_ is used to generate Plane.publisherID values.
 The base is a URI of the form `ivo://<authority>[/<path>]` and generated publisherID values